vinceskahan/weewx-testing-vagrant-setup/README.md

 ### Usage:

 * clone this repository to a scratch tree
+* edit the variables at the top of the Vagrantfile
 * vagrant up
 * follow the instructions that will be printed for how to clone/test weewx